ansible/ansible/docs/docsite/rst/playbooks_tests.rst

         register: result
         ignore_errors: True

-      - debug: msg="it failed"
+      - debug:
+          msg: "it failed"
         when: result is failed

       # in most cases you'll want a handler, but if you want to do something right now, this is nice
-      - debug: msg="it changed"
+      - debug:
+          msg: "it changed"
         when: result is changed

+      - debug:
-      - debug: msg="it succeeded in Ansible >= 2.1"
+          msg: "it succeeded in Ansible >= 2.1"
         when: result is succeeded

-      - debug: msg="it succeeded"
+      - debug:
+          msg: "it succeeded"
         when: result is success

+      - debug:
-      - debug: msg="it was skipped"
+          msg: "it was skipped"
         when: result is skipped

 .. note:: From 2.1, you can also use success, failure, change, and skip so that the grammar matches, for those who need to be strict about it.